 The songs themselves though tie in neatly with the rest of Lord Huron’s catalogue, in that they reference their own previous songs, feature desperately lonesome characters that look to the skies for answers, as they wander through the wilderness either seeking misplaced love or just for escapism.
 The title-track ‘Long Lost’ is achingly beautiful, the cinematic strings sway as Ben Schneider wishes to liberate himself by going to the mountains, running through the forest and living with nature.
 Lost on purpose compared to previous occasions in which his characters were accidentally astray.

-There are many tracks that add to the album’s concept of time.
+Overall the central theme to the album is essentially the idea of leaving a legacy behind.
 ‘Mine Forever’ has a great swinging rhythm with female backing voices and handclaps, as well as ending with a supposed clip from a French film translating as: “I will not forget you.
 I’ll leave you in the fading light.
 Can you live until you die. “ ‘Twenty Long Years’ is Schneider predicting the regrets he will feel in two decades time.
 ‘Drops In The Lake’ has a spine-tingling theremin backing a song where one looks back at their life: “Memories of old crash like waves.”
 But the best lyrics about time and what legacy one might be leave behind are undoubtedly on the penultimate track ‘What Do It Mean’, with powerful lines such as: “A life spent talking when my epitaph would do” and “Going to fly through my life till I crash into the ending”.

 ‘Long Lost’ ends with the 14-minute cosmic instrumental ‘Time’s Blur’.
 Lord Huron recycle the album’s previous tracks into an ambient Brian Eno-reminiscent soundscape.
 It imagines what their songs would sound like when transmitting from a radio studio into the never-ending length of space.
 Proving that songs never die, they keep living on.
 As Whispering Pines studio producer Mr Tubbs Tarbell said in his letter: “Time washes aways what man creates, but ‘Long Lost’ might convince you that a note can live on.”